AbertayFraxle/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>

+1m 37s Identified circular inclusion in PowerupBase.h and PowerupFireBall.h and fixed it

+1h 10m Implemented a progress bar to replace the timer when a powerup is active.